BOND REPORT: Treasury Yields Edge Lower Ahead Of Fed Minutes

 What other assets are in focus?

-The German 10-year bond yield, known as the bund , and serving as a proxy for the health of the eurozone economy was at 0.428%, versus 0.433% on Tuesday.
+The German 10-year bond yield, known as the bund , and serving as a proxy for the health of the eurozone economy, was at 0.439%, versus 0.433% on Tuesday.

 (END) Dow Jones Newswires